grafana/agent/docs/sources/static/configuration/agent-management.md

       app: app1
 ```

-Note: both JSON and YAML responses are supported.
+Note: This example uses YAML.
+However, both JSON and YAML responses are supported .
+The choice of serialization format is left to the server-side implementation.
+Grafana Agent does not send nor reads `Content-Type` or `Accept` headers.